 Curriculum vitae, letter of intent, three recommendations utilizing the PhORCAS template and transcripts from all colleges of pharmacy are required upon application.

-The PGY2 Ambulatory Care Pharmacy Residency conducted by AdvenHealth East Orlando (Orlando, FL) has an accreditation candidate status with ASHP.
+The PGY2 Ambulatory Care Pharmacy Residency conducted by AdventHealth East Orlando (Orlando, FL) is an accredited program with ASHP.

 About AdventHealth Orlando